sybrew/the-seo-framework/readme.txt

 **Summarized:**
 /
-* TODO This release patches a few bugs that were brought with the 2.9.0 release related to debugging and cache clearing.
+* This release patches a few bugs that were brought with the 2.9.0 release related to debugging and cache clearing.
-* TODO If you liked to use quick edit a lot, the SEO Bar will now also re-render on save.
+* If you liked to use quick edit a lot, the SEO Bar will now also re-render on save.

 **Detailed log:**
 /